What types of bipolar are there?

 How often do bipolar episodes occur?

 This can depend on a lot of things, such as:

-- Mania starts suddenly and lasts between two weeks and four or five months
+- mania can start suddenly and last between two weeks and four or five months

-It is also common to have stable or neutral periods in between episodes.
-This does not mean that you have no emotions during this time – just that you are not currently experiencing mania, hypomania or depression, or that you are managing your symptoms effectively.
+It’s also common to have stable or neutral periods in between episodes.
+This doesn’t mean that you have no emotions during this time – just that you’re not currently experiencing mania, hypomania or depression, or that you’re managing your symptoms effectively.
 You might find you feel stable for years in between episodes, although for some people periods of stability can be much shorter.

 “It’s a lot harder coming to terms with being stable […] than I could have imagined.
 I’ve had to struggle with a ‘new’ identity and way of life after spending so many years thinking the ups and downs of bipolar are ‘normal’.”